Daramfon10/azhpc-guest-monitoring/docs/azure-managed-prometheus-vms.md

 ![Alt text](../assets/node-dashboard.png)

 ## Troubleshooting
+Use this section to troubleshoot missing metrics, exporter issues, or Azure Monitor ingestion problems on your VM/VMSS nodes.
 SSH into one of your virtual machines and run the following checks, outputs should be similar to what is seen below:
 ### Check Azure Monitor Agent
 ```bash